Ron Chicka, AICP

 Mike has over 20 years of experience working on a variety of water-related, solid waste, recycling, composting, shoreland zoning, recreational trails, and brownfield redevelopment projects for numerous sectors with a wide variety and diversity of people.
 He looks forward to utilizing and expanding upon these past experiences in his role as a transportation planner.

-Mike will be leading the coordination of the MIC’s Harbor Technical Advisory Committee (HTAC), and will be assisting with the Truck Route Study, the Long Range Transportation Plan, and other MIC work.
+Mike is leading the coordination of the MIC’s Harbor Technical Advisory Committee (HTAC), Connections 2045 - Duluth Superior Long Range Transportation Plan, and Duluth-Superior Area Truck Route Study, while also assisting in other MIC work.

 Mike enjoys paddling canoes and kayaks, especially while exploring wilderness areas or class 1-2 whitewater rivers.
 He has had many canoe camping trips to the BWCAW, as well as a 400 miler down an Alaskan arctic river.
 Mike also enjoys traveling and exploring the North Shore with his wife, backpacking, meeting people, and securing healthy local food via vegetable gardening, fishing, and deer hunting.